 Without a doubt, Salmon are North America’s favorite family of fish.
 Salmon fishing hotspots like Alaska and British Columbia are pilgrimage sites for sportfishing enthusiasts.
 Commercial fishing for many types of Salmon is big business.
 In fact, you could say that Salmon fishing helped make North America into the place it is today.

 But here’s the thing: There’s more than one Salmon swimming about in these waters.
 Much, much more.
-If you can’t tell your Chinooks from your Cohos, or you just get confused by the different types of Salmon, don’t worry.
+If you can’t tell your Chinooks from your Cohos, or you just don’t know the different types of Salmon, don’t worry.
 We’ve put together a jargon-free guide to the continent’s Salmon species.
 You can find out what they are, what makes them unique, and how to tell them apart.
 Confused by the difference between Salmon a Trout?
 We’ve got an article on that, too!

 North American Salmon Species: The Basics